Twisted cuprate van der Waals heterostructures with controlled Josephson coupling: Fabrication of high-quality Josephson Junctions

-To demonstrate the sharpness of our twisted interfaces at atomic resolution, we perform cross-sectional high-annular dark-field scanning transmission electron microscopy in an extra heterostructure twisted at $\SI{45}{\degree}$.
+To demonstrate the sharpness of our twisted interfaces at the atomic resolution, we perform cross-sectional high-annular dark-field scanning transmission electron microscopy in an extra heterostructure twisted at $\SI{45}{\degree}$.
 Bright spots in Fig.\,\ref{fig:TEM} correspond to electron scattering on atomic columns, the brightest of which are Bi that terminate each vdW layer and are the ones fully resolved.
 The crystalline order of each crystal is clearly preserved at the interface.

 Figure\,\hyperref[fig:characterization]{3(a)} shows the electrical resistance across each of the seven junctions, measured injecting $\SI{1}{\micro\ampere}$-current in the four-terminal geometry as a function of temperature $T$.
 The temperature dependence of each resistance exhibits a linear behavior in the normal state, consistent with the optimally doped\,\biscco\,\cite{liao2018superconductor}.
-The $R(T)$ of the JJs devices is followed by the clear single superconducting (SC) transition occurring at the temperature slightly lower than the bulk critical temperature of $\SI{91}{\kelvin}$\,\cite{presland1991general}, indicating nearly optimal oxygen doping even at the junction interface.
+The $R(T)$ of the JJs devices is followed by the clear single superconducting (SC) transition occurring at the temperature slightly lower than the bulk critical temperature of $\SI{91}{\kelvin}$\,\cite{presland1991general}, indicating optimal oxygen doping even at the junction interface.
+The only exception is given by the JJ with $\theta = \SI{8.8}{\degree}$, whose electrical resistance displays a tiny hump between $\SI{74}{\kelvin}$ and $\SI{80}{\kelvin}$, suggesting a slightly underdoped interface.
 The devices investigated in this study have an onset superconducting critical temperature $T_c$ between $\SI{74}{\kelvin}$ and $\SI{88}{\kelvin}$ with the average value of $\bar{T_c} = \SI{83}{\kelvin}$ [inset of \hyperref[fig:characterization]{3(a)}].
-Through this study, $T_{\mathrm c}$ refers indeed to the highest temperature at which the electrical resistance measured across the junction remains zero.
-We observe no correlation between $T_{\mathrm c}$ and the twist angle.
-We ascribe instead the variability of $T_{\mathrm c}$ to a different, albeit reduced, oxygen loss at the cleaved surface during the exfoliations, as far as the flakes are thick enough to guarantee a flat interface that allows coherent tunneling of Cooper pairs through the junction.
+Through this study, $T_{c}$ refers indeed to the highest temperature at which the electrical resistance measured across the junction remains zero (marked by a triangle in Fig.~\hyperref[fig:characterization]{3(a)} for two representative JJs).
+We observe no correlation between $T_{c}$ and the twist angle.
+We ascribe instead the variability of $T_{c}$ to a different, albeit reduced, oxygen loss at the cleaved surface during the exfoliations, as far as the flakes are thick enough to guarantee a flat interface that allows coherent tunneling of Cooper pairs through the junction.